-If Great-West Life deny or terminate your claim and if you disagree with their decision, you may appeal and submit further medical information to Great-West Life in support of your claim.
+If Canada Life deny or terminate your claim and if you disagree with their decision, you may appeal and may submit any further medical information to Canada Life in support of your claim.
 If they do not change their decision, you may request that your LTD claim be reviewed by a Claims Review Committee, which is made up of 3 medical doctors.
-You must appeal a decision within 2 years of Great-West Life's last decision letter, unless there are good and sufficient reasons to extend the time period.
+You must appeal a decision within 2 years of Canada Life's last decision letter, unless there are good and sufficient reasons to extend the time period.
 You may wish to contact your union for assistance with the appeal process.